-Disclaimer: I don’t know if I’m meant to be starting this post with #ad or #gifted as we do rep for Boost Trampoline Park, but I’m not sure if we’re quite cool enough to use tags like that – either way, I thought I’d be honest from the start, and we’ve always loved Boost – and proof will be checking our TripAdvisor post which we put up before we repped for Boost!
+Disclaimer: I don’t know if I’m meant to be starting this post with #ad or #gifted as we do rep for Boost Trampoline Park, but I’m not sure if we’re quite cool enough to use tags like that – either way, I thought I’d be honest from the start.
+We’ve always loved Boost – and proof will be checking our TripAdvisor post which we put up before we repped for Boost!

 We’ve been visiting the Boost Trampoline Park in Leicester (there’s one in Northampton too) since it opened just over a year ago now, and have loved it ever since.